It's not you, it's us

 • Unpoly swaps the old and new fragment

-• Unpoly changes the browser URL to http://host/full.html
+• Unpoly changes the browser URL to https://host/full.html

 Open fragment in modal dialog